 The share of female business ownership has increased by several percentage points over the last decade, going from 35.2 percent in 2010 to 38.4 percent in 2019.
 Women start businesses for many of the same reasons as men—namely, to be their own boss, to follow a passion, or to pursue a new opportunity.
 But women are much more likely than men to cite increased flexibility and the ability to control their schedules as important motivators in starting their own businesses.

 Although female business ownership is becoming more common, women are less likely than men to incorporate their businesses.
 While 41 percent of unincorporated business owners are women, they account for only 33 percent of incorporated business owners.
-In addition to advantages such as personal asset protection and tax benefits, business incorporation provides easier access to capital.
+In addition to advantages such as personal asset protection and stronger record-keeping, business incorporation provides easier access to capital.
+Even tax filing for the self-employed can be advantageous, which includes allowing business owners to spread losses out over a larger period of time, deducting benefits for employees, as well as deductions for startup and operational costs.
 As such, the difference in incorporation rates across men- and women-owned businesses contributes to the gap in earnings and funding between male and female businesses.

 In every sector of employment, men tend to earn more than women.
 Whether employed at private companies, working in government, or self-employed, men earn an average of 25 percent more than women.
 Furthermore, self-employed women in unincorporated businesses actually earn even less than women employed in any other sector.
 Even women who own incorporated businesses still earn less than women in almost every other sector.